-At the turn of the 21st century, Barry Bonds home run exploits put the spotlight on the bat he was using, and it was made out of maple.
+At the turn of the 21st century, Barry Bonds home run exploits put the spotlight on the bat he was using, and his bat was made out of maple.

 Birch, which is more flexible like ash and dense like maple, is starting to be picked up by a growing number of big leaguers.
-It recently passed ash as the number two type of bat in the MLB.Continue reading “Ash vs Maple vs Birch Wood Baseball Bats”
+Birch recently passed ash as the number two type of bat in major league baseball.Continue reading “Ash vs Maple vs Birch Wood Baseball Bats”

 Starting on Friday, March 22, and running through May 11, Picturing America’s Pastime will feature 51 framed photographs representing the Baseball Hall of Fame’s collection of approximately a quarter million images at the Fayetteville Art Council located at 301 Hay Street [map].
 As an extension of the Museum’s exhibit in Cooperstown, the touring version of Picturing America’s Pastime captures the essence of an exhibit designed to show the historic link between the two American passions – baseball and photography.Continue reading “Baseball Hall of Fame in Fayetteville”

 Baseball teams have been shifting defensively forever.
 Most of us think of the modern idea of a defensive infield shift started with Lou Boudreau and what became known as the “William’s Shift” in 1946.

 The first time Williams came up against this shift, he hit the ball right to Boudreau himself, standing directly between first and second base.